-An apprenticeship is a job that is completed alongside training.
+An apprenticeship is a job that is completed while training.
 It allows people to earn while they learn and receive a recognised qualification to develop their future career.

 Any resident living in England, who is over the age of 16 and not in full-time education is eligible for an apprenticeship.

 - Take between 1 and 4 years to complete